H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 ## 2.1 Purpose and Scope

-This chapter establishes the theoretical framework underlying the GeoBelief Information Model (GBIM) — the core representational system that allows Ms. Egeria Jarvis to hold, update, route, and reason over structured beliefs about West Virginia's physical world, institutional landscape, and programmatic infrastructure.
+This chapter establishes the theoretical framework underlying the **GeoBelief Information Model (GBIM)** — the core representational system that allows Ms. Egeria Jarvis to hold, update, route, and reason over structured beliefs about West Virginia's physical world, institutional landscape, and programmatic infrastructure.

 GBIM is not a database schema in the conventional sense.
 It is a multi-axis geometric representation of belief that treats each claim about the world as a structured object with nine dimensions, each encoding a distinct aspect of the claim's meaning, provenance, authority, and applicability.
 This nine-axis structure is what allows beliefs derived from a WV assessor parcel record, a federal hazard dataset, a community organization's program flyer, and a peer-reviewed paper on Appalachian poverty to coexist in a single corpus and be meaningfully compared, combined, and routed.

 The chapter is organized as follows:

-- Section 2.2 introduces the nine-axis belief schema and explains the role of each axis.
+- **Section 2.2** introduces the nine-axis belief schema and explains the role of each axis.
-- Section 2.3 presents the Hilbert-space model of belief and uncertainty that motivates the GBIM design.
+- **Section 2.3** presents the Hilbert-space model of belief and uncertainty that motivates the GBIM design.
-- Section 2.4 describes the worldview structure (`eq1` and related worldviews) and its role in routing and filtering.
+- **Section 2.4** describes the worldview structure (`eq1` and related worldviews) and its role in routing and filtering.
-- Section 2.5 describes the PostgreSQL GBIM corpus — its current scale, table structure, and production status as of March 2026.
+- **Section 2.5** describes the PostgreSQL GBIM corpus — its current scale, table structure, and production status as of March 2026.
-- Section 2.6 presents the ChromaDB collection inventory — the vector-backed memory layer that makes GBIM beliefs semantically retrievable — updated through March 20, 2026.
+- **Section 2.6** presents the ChromaDB collection inventory — the vector-backed memory layer that makes GBIM beliefs semantically retrievable — updated through March 20, 2026.
-- Section 2.7 addresses the relationship between GBIM, the GeoDB spatial body (Chapter 6), the RAG pipeline (Chapter 7), and the local resource registry.
+- **Section 2.7** addresses the relationship between GBIM, the GeoDB spatial body (Chapter 6), the RAG pipeline (Chapter 7), and the local resource registry.
-- **Section 2.8 is an intellectual honesty correction (March 21, 2026):** it documents the gap between GBIM's designed role as the ground truth for judge verification and the current actual implementation of the truth and alignment judges, which use heuristic pattern-matching, not live PostgreSQL queries.
+- **Section 2.8** is an intellectual honesty correction (March 21, 2026): it documents the gap between GBIM's designed role as the ground truth for judge verification and the current actual implementation of the truth and alignment judges, which use heuristic pattern-matching, not live PostgreSQL queries.
+- **Section 2.9** documents the ethical architecture of the belief corpus — specifically the exclusion of individual residential owner names and the full accountability metadata required for institutional actors.

 ---